-However, if the impedance requirement is not much of an essential, you can always correctly state it on the documentation that you will provide to the manufacturer.
+However, if the impedance requirement is not essential, you can always correctly state it on the documentation that you will provide to the manufacturer.
 They then can make modifications of the pre-preg between the cores.

 4、Standard two-layer PCB Thickness

 The standard PCB thickness also depends on the layers of the foil lamination.
-If the foil lamination is for a four-layer PCB, the standard thickness to be used would be 0.031".
-For a 6-layer foil lamination, the most appropriate standard to be used would be 0.062".
+If the foil lamination is for a four-layer PCB, the standard thickness would be 0.031".
+For a 6-layer foil lamination, the most appropriate standard would be 0.062".

 4.1 standard two-layer PCB thickness

 Image 5: Standard two-layer PCB thickness

 Image 6: Four-layer PCB Thickness Standard